 Some people who are severely addicted to heroin are poor candidates for heroin detox.
 They have a high risk of relapse during the counseling phase of treatment.
 For these people, maintenance medication can lower the risk of relapse during counseling, according to the National Institute on Drug Abuse.

-Maintenance medications such as methadone and buprenorphine ease withdrawal symptoms and cravings.
+Maintenance medications such as methadone and buprenorphine ease withdrawal symptoms and cravings caused by opioids, such as heroin.
 People who are maintained on methadone or buprenorphine can function normally and have a low risk of heroin relapse.

 While they’re taking a maintenance medication, they can attend counseling and therapy.
 They can learn to live without heroin.
 They can find a job, go to school and form healthy relationships with people who don’t use heroin.